netgen/ezplatform-site-api/docs/introduction/index.rst

 which is used by the default Content view controller and :doc:`custom controllers </reference/custom_controllers>`.

-With the configuration from above you you will be able to render a line view for an article by executing a request to ``ng_content:viewAction``.
+With the configuration from above you you will be able to render a line view for an article by executing a request to ``ng_content::viewAction``.
 However, that does not mean URL aliases will be handled by the Site API view configuration as well.
 This needs to be explicitly enabled, per
 siteaccess: